PMOA-TTS: Introducing the PubMed Open Access Textual Times Series Corpus: Technical Validation

-\textbf{Text Event Match Performance.} Figure~\ref{fig:tts_evaluation} (left) shows the cumulative density of cosine distances between model-generated and reference event descriptions.
-A threshold of 0.1 (vertical line) defines a successful match.
-DeepSeek-R1 (black) and its quantized variant DeepSeek-R1-UD-IQ1 (orange) outperform other models, with ~80\% of aligned events falling below the threshold.
-DeepSeek-V3-0324 (light blue) and O4-mini (red) form a second tier, while LLaMA 3.3 70B (green), O1 (light yellow), and O3 (blue) show more dispersed distributions, with only 70\% of events below the threshold.
-These analyses highlights clear differences in how well models generate event descriptions that align semantically with expert annotations.
-The strong performance of DeepSeek-R1 and its quantized variant indicates their enhanced ability to model clinical language patterns found in case reports.
+Figure~\ref{fig:tts_evaluation} (A) shows the cumulative distributions of cosine distances between model-generated and reference event descriptions, with a threshold of 0.1 used to define a successful semantic match. \texttt{DeepSeek-R1} and its quantized variant \texttt{DeepSeek-R1-UD-IQ1} exhibit the strongest semantic alignment, with the largest fraction of matched events falling below the threshold. \texttt{DeepSeek-V3-0324} and \texttt{O4-mini} form a second tier, while \texttt{Llama 3.3 70B}, \texttt{O1}, and \texttt{O3} show broader distributions with greater dispersion.
+These patterns indicate meaningful differences in how effectively models capture the wording and semantics of clinical event mentions.

-\textbf{Temporal Ordering Performance.} Using the cosine distance threshold to identify matched events, we assessed temporal ordering accuracy via the concordance index (c-index).
-As shown in Figure~\ref{fig:tts_evaluation} (right), LLaMA 3.3 70B achieves the highest median c-index (0.96), with DeepSeek-V3-0324 and DeepSeek-R1 following closely.

-The relationship between event matching and concordance evaluation is important to consider.
-Models applying stricter matching thresholds may appear to perform better on concordance by evaluating only the most confidently matched events.
-In contrast, models matching a broader set of events—including more ambiguous cases—encounter a more difficult ordering task.
-LLaMA 3.3 70B’s strong performance in temporal ordering is notable given its lower match rate, suggesting it effectively captures relative timing even when its textual matches are less precise.
-Appendix \ref{apd:choosing_match_threshold} discusses how adjusting the event match threshold allows tuning the balance between match coverage and ordering accuracy.

-\textbf{Time Discrepancy Analysis.} Figure~\ref{fig:tts_evaluation} (left) displays the cumulative probability distribution of time differences (log-scaled) between predicted and reference timestamps, illustrating each model’s timestamping accuracy.
-DeepSeek-R1 (black line) shows the steepest curve, indicating that a higher proportion of its predictions are temporally close to the reference points.
-In contrast, LLaMA 3.3 70B (green line) produces a flatter curve, reflecting greater variation and lower precision in absolute time prediction.
-The right panel in Figure \ref{fig:tts_evaluation} breaks down performance across time intervals—presentation, 1 hour, 1 day, 1 week, 1 year, and beyond.
-All models perform well for events near the presentation time, but their accuracy declines as the temporal distance increases.
-DeepSeek models consistently show stronger performance across intervals, whereas LLaMA 3.3 70B exhibits more noticeable degradation for distant events.

-Taken together, this analysis highlights a key distinction: while LLaMA 3.3 70B is more effective at predicting relative event order (concordance), DeepSeek models—particularly DeepSeek-R1—are better at assigning precise timestamps, even for events far from the reference point.